tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 az vm extension show -g <your resource group name> --vm-name <your vm name> -n <your extension name>
 ```
 > [!IMPORTANT]
-> The code segment is identical for both Windows and Linux except for the value of the parameter <your extension name> passed into the Extension Type.
+> The code segment is identical for both Windows and Linux except for the value of the parameter <your extension name> passed into the Extension name.
 >
 > Please replace <your extension name> with "ApplicationHealthLinux" for Linux and "ApplicationHealthWindows" for Windows installations.